Domino Vitali: Reception

 About.com ranked Claudine Auger's Domino as number eight in their list of best Bond girls, calling her a "knockout".
-In a poll conducted by Moviefone.com in 2008, Basinger was ranked #3 in the top 10 sexiest Bond girls for her portrayal of Domino.
+In a poll conducted by Moviefone in 2008, Basinger was ranked #3 in the top 10 sexiest Bond girls for her portrayal of Domino.

 Robert Caplen argues that Auger's Domino is part of a "successful formula" in the first decade of the franchise of "portraying submissive and obedient women" who "willingly allow Bond's masculinity to subdue them".